dotnet/designs/accepted/automatic-redirects-by-default/automatic-redirects-by-default.md

 use pipelines from her app.
 When she F5s her application it just works fine.

-Michelle doesn't know that this is thanks to automatic binding redirect generation to be on by default.
+Michelle doesn't know that this is thanks to automatic binding redirect generation being on by default.
 Otherwise her application would have crashed with a `FileLoadException`.

 ### Upgrading a NuGet dependency